AndyStabler/ECMAScript6Notes/README.md

   * object has default behaviour for the essential internal methods that must be supported by all objects
 2. Exotic objects
   * object does **not** have default behaviour for the essential internal methods that must be supported by all objects
-  * Any object not an ordinary object is an exostic one.
+  * Any object not an ordinary object is an exotic one.
 3. Standard objects
   * object whose semantics are defined by ECMAScript 6 specification
 4. Built-in objects